jasonmuzzy/aoc-copilot/docs/egdb.md

 - Irregular format
 - Implied answer

-In these cases it's necessary to provide the runner with information specific to the puzzle about the location of examples, and this is where the example database (EGDB) comes in.
+In these cases it's necessary to provide the runner with information specific to the puzzle about the location of examples, and this is where the EGDB comes in.
 The EGDB can be used in two ways:
 1) By saving it in a JSON file in this project's `egdb` folder
 2) By including it as an input parameter when calling the runner